Guild Esports and FunPlus Phoenix hit the spot - Copenhagen Masters 2

 FunPlus Phoenix wins against XERXIA Esports (Group B)

 Despite a well-deserved qualification, FPX could not participate in the Reykjavik Masters.
 The players, determined to show their talent at international level, managed to win a slot for the second Masters of the year.
-The adventure was looking good, until doubts about acceptance of Suygetsu's visa The picture was marred by the fact that there was no one to take over.
+The adventure was looking good, until doubts about acceptance of Suygetsu's visa emerged and the picture was marred by the fact that there was no one to take over.
 The structure therefore rushed to find a replacement, and turned to seider.
 It was with a slightly shaken roster that the organization started this Masters 2 in Copenhagen.
 This last minute change did not prevent FPX from taking the upper hand in this first match, and Seider confirmed several times that he has his place at this level of competition.

-The match started on BindThis is a card on which both teams have a similar win rate.
+The match started on Bind, this is a map on which both teams have a similar win rate.
 The XERXIA players were solid from the pistol-round onwards, then on the second.
 FPX broke the Momentum that was setting in by winning 3 successive rounds, before falling again under the opposing bullets.
 At the changeover, XERXIA was leading by 2 points, 7-5.
 During the next phase, the situation was reversed, and it was FPX who took the lead, winning the first 4 rounds.
 Determined not to be outdone, XERXIA held on and won the next 4 rounds.
 In the 24th round, the rosters were perfectly even, 12-12.

 It all came down to overtime.
 The Thai players weakened, and after 1h11 of play, FPX won 14-12 and earns its first point of the match.